qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 .

 ## Tn5 transposase (Tnp) for PacBio sequencing library construction (PCR-free)
+This procedure does not include whole genom amplification, could not used ditectly for PCR.

 A schematic overview of the SMRT-Tag approach.
 Hairpin adaptor-loaded triple mutant Tn5 transposase is loaded and used to fragment DNA into 2 – 10 kilobase (kb) fragments.
 After removing Tn5 transposase, an optimized gap repair is used to fill the resulting 9 bp gaps on either side of the molecule, and an exonuclease treatment is used to purify repaired covalently closed templates, which are sequenced on the PacBio Sequel II instrument.

 Crucially, combining tagmentation with optimized gap repair allowed the streamlined creation of PacBio libraries from 80 – 100 ng DNA (a minimum of 15,000 human cell equivalents) compared to current protocols that require > 0.5 – 5 μg DNA (a minimum of ∼200,000 human cell equivalents).